eemeyer/onda/about/index.md

 permalink: /about/
 title: About Onda
 tags: [Onda members]
+except: "Onda plays Brazilian jazz.
+We are available for private parties, corporate events, and weddings."
 ---

 Onda plays Brazilian jazz.
 We are available for private parties, corporate events, and weddings.